+Download the eBook The following is based on our eBook, Planning Your Next Website, which you can download in its entirety for free.
 As a website support company, we see the good, the bad, the ugly (and the really ugly).
 We hope to help organizations make the right hiring choices when it comes to having their next website built.

 If you choose an enterprise (licensed platform) platform like .NET, support and hosting may cost more but you will find support options more defined.
 If you choose a proprietary system or one with a smaller user base, support and hosting options might be limited but very well defined.

 2. Do I understand the difference between a commercial theme and a custom design?
-Which one do I want?

 Commercial themes are available for many different platforms and basically provide the design for the website.
 Commercial themes typically cost between $0 and $50 and allow a website to be set up very quickly.